Pitchford

 Pitchford is a small village in the English county of Shropshire.
 It is located between Cantlop and Acton Burnell and stands on an affluent of the River Severn.
-Pitchford takes its name from a bituminous spring/pitch in the village, located near The Row Brook.
+Pitchford takes its name from a bituminous spring/pitch in the village, located near the Row Brook.

 It is home to Pitchford Hall, one of the most notable Elizabethan houses in Britain.
 The Church of St Michael and All Angels stands near to the house which contains a carved oak 13th century effigy of Sir John de Pitchford.

 It is also the name for the civil parish.

 History

 Population

 Census data during the years 1881– 1961 shows that Pitchford's population decreased while the total population of England and Wales increased conversely.
 Housing information recorded through the years of 1831–1961 shows the number of houses in the area fluctuated between 35 and 43 houses during this time.
 Statistics from the 2001 census show that the number of households with residents was 44.
 In 2001, its total population was 110.

-The population's social class was examined 1831 census, with thee majority (over 55%) of the population described as "Labourers and Servants".
+The population's social class was examined 1831 census, with the majority (over 55%) of the population described as "Labourers and Servants".
 The second largest social class was recorded as "muddling sorts".